samguyer/adel/README.md

 * `ayourturn( v )` : use in a function being called by `alternate` to yield control to the other function.
 The value `v` is made available to the other function.
 * `amyturn` : gets the value passed through by `ayourturn`.

-Using these routines we can rewrite the blink routine:
+Using these routines we can rewrite the blink routine (below).
+Notice that I added a `while (1)` infinite loop -- this function will blink the light forever, or until it is stopped by its caller. *And that's ok* because it will not stop other code from running.

 ```{c++}
 adel blink(int some_pin, int N)